 - a.
-Silver distance 138 km (club/A) If the pilot abandoned this flight more than 50 km from the club, Silver distance is achieved by claiming straight distance from release to a finish fix at the furthest point from the club. - b.
-Diamond Goal distance 346 km (A/B/C/A) Note that the A-club-C legs indirectly complete the A-C leg of the ABC triangle.
-If the task is flown in the reverse direction, it would meet the 3TP distance requirements, but not the Diamond Goal. - c.
-Diamond distance 515 km (club/A/B/C/club) - 2.10 Abandoned turn points and other declared task problems A failed declared task might still fulfill the requirements of another soaring performance so rather than focusing on the failure, look for what might have been achieved.
-For example, a free record may be possible if any declared way point had been missed.
-A flawed Goal Distance record attempt can be evaluated as Straight Distance for badge or Diploma purposes.
-A 3TP Distance flight is a viable task in its own right or when claimed as a result of a declared closed course being marred by one or more of the following problems:
+Silver distance 138 km (club/A) If the pilot abandoned this flight more than 50 km from the club, Silver distance is achieved by claiming straight distance from the shorter of the release and the take-off points to the finish fix. - b.
+Gold Distance and Diamond Goal distance 346 km (A/B/C/A) Note that the A-club-C legs indirectly complete the A-C leg of the ABC triangle. - c.
+Diamond distance 515 km (club/A/B/C/club)

+2.10 Abandoned turn points and other declared task problems A task not flown as declared might meet the requirements of another soaring performance - so rather than focusing on the failure, look for what was achieved.
+Referring to the sample in 2.9, if the turn points were not used in declared order, Diamond Goal is not possible, but these claims are: